AndreiGoldin/NonuniformDetonation1D/README.md

 ## TODO:
 1. Simplify and refactor the code.
     * Write abstract flexible and extensible solver and then wrap critical methods in `numba`
-        * Test performance of such wrappers
+        * Test performance of such wrappers show that the strategy leads to speed up.
     * OOP approach with `numba`: @staticmethod and/or wrappers.
 See [this post](https://stackoverflow.com/questions/41769100/how-do-i-use-numba-on-a-member-function-of-a-class)
     * Use classes and `Cython` (see Langtangen&Linge 2017 and hil:~/Codes/fdm-book)